-Correcting our plastic waste problem requires a fundamental change in thinking about how it is made, used and discarded.
+Correcting our plastic pollution problem requires a fundamental change in thinking about how it is made, used and discarded.

 Do we really need that amount of plastic?

 When it comes to textiles we need to think in circles.
 The fashion industry has to embrace the idea of a circular economy.
-This is possible by avoiding synthetics and using biological, natural materials that can either be recycled or biodegrade.
-We have to turn organic waste into a source of value to contribute to restoring natural capital.
+This is possible by avoiding synthetics and using biological, natural materials.
+It is important that they can either be recycled or biodegrade.
+We have to turn organic waste into a source of value to contribute to restoring natural resources.